donnarumma/HAI_LANGUAGE/Readme.md

 produce a random sentence:
 e.g. THIS MODEL HAS BEEN DESIGNED TO ENABLE THE ACCOMMODATION OF A COMPREHENSIVE SET OF ADAPTIVE BEHAVIORS TO ACHIEVE BEST ACCURACY

-### Package needed
-To enable tree visualization and computation on MDP add matlab-tree package https://tinevez.github.io/matlab-tree/index.html
+### Package needed to enable tree visualization and computation on MDP
+add matlab-tree package
+https://tinevez.github.io/matlab-tree/index.html